Dream-Bean/FinalGame/README.md

 Commit #17: Using new giant map with black background to hide the parallax outside of
             the game.
 Although it causes blue lines during movement???
 Also tested out a smaller size on the fish for its physics body.

+Commit #18: Uploaded a new map for level1.
+Worked on some file structure/clearing clutter.
+            Death animation added.